remodlai/litellm-nova/docs/my-website/docs/proxy/guardrails/quick_start.md

 **Expected response**

-Your response headers will include `x-litellm-applied-guardrails` with the guardrail applied
+Your response headers will include `x-remodl-applied-guardrails` with the guardrail applied

 ```
-x-litellm-applied-guardrails: aporia-pre-guard
+x-remodl-applied-guardrails: aporia-pre-guard
 ```